 Arriving to school on time is essential to a student's academic success and overall formation.
-Cherokee Christian Middle School holds all students to a high standard of punctuality as part of our commitment to discipline and personal responsibility.
+Cherokee Christian Primary School holds all students to a high standard of punctuality as part of our commitment to discipline and personal responsibility.

-School begins promptly each day at 8:20 a.m.
-The building opens at 7:45 a.m., and students are welcome to gather in the Inklings Café before heading to class.
-It is critically important that students leave home with enough time to arrive well before the first bell.
+School begins promptly each day at 8:30 a.m.
 Morning traffic can be unpredictable, so students and families should plan accordingly.
-A Late to School arrival due to a known and widely reported traffic incident which results in major and unavoidable delays, will be considered excused.
+A tardy arrival due to a known and widely reported traffic incident which results in major and unavoidable delays, will be considered excused.

-If a student is late due to a valid reason, such as returning from a medical appointment, family emergency or legal obligation, they should report to the Front Desk upon arrival and receive a tardy slip.
-Documentation must be provided to support an excused Late to School.
-An excused Late to School allows students to submit assignments without penalty, make up missed assessments, and avoid any academic consequences.
+If a student is late due to a valid reason, such as returning from a medical appointment, family emergency or legal obligation, a parent must sign them in at the front office upon arrival and the student will receive a Late to School slip.
+Documentation must be provided to support the reason for being late which will allow the student to submit assignments without penalty, make up missed assessments, and avoid any academic consequences.